vishalchovatiya/Linux-System-Programming/How program gets execute : Before & After main().md

 exit (result);
 ...
 ```
-- There are also lot of functions execute between entry point & main which are not discussed here because they are library helping routines.
+- There are also lot of functions execute between entry point & main which i have not discussed here because they are library helping routines which will hamper simplicity of this article.

 ## After main

 - As seen clearly on above `__libc_start_main` piece of code, return value of main is passed to exit function.
-- This library function exit will call _exit which will call exit system call & our program terminates.
+- This library function `exit` will call `_exit` which will call exit system call & our program terminates.
 ```
 void
 _exit (status)